 The Emigrant Trail - Drive Cty.
 Rd.
 37 West from Taylors Falls to Center City 7.2 mi.
 The first Emigrant Trail to the "Big Lake" Kichi-Saga area.
 Old farms, barns, scenic drive, paved road.
-Trailhead sign at the top of the hill on left!
+Trailhead sign on City Hall lawn.

 Trinity Lutheran Church - Organized May 12, 1887.
 Current location: 38460 Lincoln Tr.
 (County Road 14) Original site at 6486 Elm St. Info: 651- 674-7047.

 Magnison Century Farm (address: 9383 - 375th St.) Alfred and Swen emigrated from Jeppahem, Östra Torsås, Småland, Sweden.
 Purchased 830 acres from the U.S. Government in 1885.
 Now farmed by 3rd & 4th generation members.
 Original house.
 Note the 40 ft. x 136 ft. barn built in 1914 with wood from the property.

 Olson Century Farm (address: 39853 Forest Blvd.)
 Frank emigrated from Almeboda (Småland), Sweden in 1879.
 Purchased 40 acres originally, and more were purchased over the years to reach 320.
 The present owner is 5th generation and sons are the 6th generation now living on the homestead.